gbhering/log-prog-2019/README.md

 [ `AND` | `&` | `∧` ], [ `OR` | `|` | `∨` ], and [ `IMPLIES` | `->` | `→` ]

 ## modal_implementation
-Modal logic uses state model.
-Verification of forumulae happen in specific states.
+Modal logic uses state models.
+Verification of forumulae happens in specific states.
+There are operators that verify whether all or any neighboring states evaluate the formula that follows as true.
+As this model often represents a belief system, those operators are here called 'necessarily' and 'possibly' respectively.

 In this implementation the state model is represented by:
 - a list of states `W`;